NoDiff-del/USNAnalyzer/Readme.md

 ## How to use?

-When you open automatically you will see the logs, there is a search system with different functions, e.g. Name:console.exe;Reason:file deletete
+When you open automatically you will see the logs, there is a search system with different functions using ";"

+e.g: **Name:console.exe;Reason:file deletete**